Native-Neo/SmaulNative/README.md

 - Ctrl-C signal handler: finishes current step, then saves model + optimizer state + dataset position.
 - Full resume across runs; `--new_data` resets dataset position while retaining model weights.
 - Automatically bundles `tokenizer.json` into every checkpoint directory.
+- `--qat`: enables 3-bit (int3) quantization-aware training via `qat.py` (see below) -- calibrates on `--qat_calib_batches` batches, then fine-tunes with fake-quant noise in the loop. `--qat_export_dir` converts the trained model to real packed int3 weights and saves that separately, leaving the fake-quantized/still-fine-tunable checkpoint in `--output_dir` untouched.

 Honest caveat: pure-Python recurrence is slow on CPU (no compiled CUDA kernel).
 Keep `--ctx_len` modest during CPU training.

+### `qat.py`

+3-bit (int3) quantization-aware training for the Channel-Mix (FFN) `key`/`value` linears -- the dense, high-parameter-count projections, and the intended QAT target. `emb`, `head`, RWKV-7 TimeMix (attention), and MOBA's `CausalSelfAttention` all stay FP32, since those are the layers most sensitive to precision loss.

+- **Scheme**: weight = per-channel symmetric int3, 8 levels in `[-4, 3]` (one scale per output row); activation = per-tensor asymmetric int3, 8 levels in `[0, 7]`, ranges settled by a moving-average min/max observer.
+- **Fake quantization**: implemented with `torch.ao.quantization.FakeQuantize` restricted to the 3-bit range -- the forward pass sees realistic (aggressive) quantization noise while gradients still flow at full precision (straight-through estimator), so the model adapts to quantization *during* fine-tuning instead of taking an accuracy hit only at the end.
+- **Calibration**: `calibrate()` runs a handful of forward-only passes over real dataset text so observer ranges aren't starting from zero when fine-tuning begins.
+- **Conversion**: `convert_qat()` bakes the calibrated ranges into *real* int3 weights, hand-packed 8 codes -> 3 bytes (no native sub-byte tensor dtype in torch), giving a genuine ~10.7x reduction vs. FP32 (~2.67x vs. int8) rather than just clamping values into a smaller range while still storing a full byte each. `QuantizedLinear` unpacks and dequantizes on the fly each forward -- CPU-portable, no fbgemm/qnnpack dependency.

+Used automatically by `train.py --qat`; can also be imported directly (`prepare_qat`, `calibrate`, `convert_qat`) for custom scripts.

 ### `merge_moe.py`